What is Subconscious Intervention Therapy?

 By first making these memories conscious, we can release the patterns that no longer serve us, freeing us to live more fully in the present.
 Beneficial patterns are reinforced, negative patterns are neutralized.

 How Does Subconscious intervention work?

 In the past the attempts to expose the content of the subconscious mind where made by singular practices such as affirmations, hypnotherapy, talk therapy, and Cognitive behavioral therapy (CBT), and exposure therapy and others.

 Studies have shown that it is important to take a series of action steps to allow the content of the subconscious to be revealed.
 There are a number of ways that this happens.
 Working with various time line graph, unconventional ways of journaling, meditation and contemplation practices, deep investigation in to our past, acceptance and surrender, all play a part in subconscious intervention.

 As repressed and suppressed memories unfold, you feel the related emotions also unfold.
 Once the memories are exposed and properly worked with, it can feel like you are removing the heaviness of a load you’ve been carrying on your back for years.
 The result is a sort of death of the negativity that the memory contained.
 A neutralization of the emotion that is connected with the memory, resulting in a profound learning experience and an opening, a type of spaciousness that allows a renewal of mind and body.

 Subconscious Intervention works because it is about you, the client, revealing your past to yourself.
 Then using this past as a tool for a deeper understanding of why your world is the way it is and how you can live a life that feels complete in every way.
 A life that does not need to change anything in order for you to experience peace of mind in daily living.

-The program consists of eight meetings and can be completed live in person, or online via FaceTime or zoom.
-There are both group classes or personal one on one sessions with Shane being offered.
+The program can be experienced in several ways.
+To fully emerge yourself in the program, it should be taken as a series of meetings and can be completed live in person, or online via zoom.
+There are both group classes or personal one on one sessions offered.